AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/ai-assistant-right-panel.md

 ## Use text prompt

-A text prompt is an instruction, question, or statement that guides the AI Assistant in generating a specific response or output.
+A text prompt is an instruction, question, or statement that guides the AI Assistant in generating a specific response.

-You can use a text prompt to change the content and generate an output.
+You can use a text prompt to change the content.
 For example, you can select the content of your current topic and use the prompt *Make the text more concise*.
 Similarly, you can use a text prompt to add an attribute to the tag used in the selected content.

 1. Select the text for which you want to use the text prompt.
 1. Select **Use text prompt** ![ai use text prompt icon](./images/ai-use-text-prompt.svg)from the **Authoring**  panel.